mishavoloshchuk/mDjiController/README.md

 	but the driver included in DJI Flight Simulator:  https://www.dji.com/simulator You can install only game launcher without installing the game.
 	Later, you can even delete the launcher.
-	Or you can manualy install the driver from "Driver" folder (the driver is also taken from DJI Flight Simulator).
+	Or you can manually install the driver from "Driver" folder from zip (the driver is also taken from DJI Flight Simulator).
 You can install it from the "Device manager".

 * Then find "Configure VJoy" in windows start menu and open it.
 Activate the "Enable vJoy" checkbox, and set number of buttons to 9.